konstantinosKokos/spindle/README.md

 and
 * https://github.com/konstantinosKokos/neural-proof-nets/

-into an open-source for parsing Dutch into syntactic proofs of multiplicative intuitionuistic linear logic with dependency modalities, and the equivalent semantic λ-terms.
+into a single package for parsing Dutch into syntactic proofs of multiplicative intuitionuistic linear logic with dependency modalities, and the equivalent semantic λ-terms.

 ---